ttruong9/ci-exercise/README.md

 ### 8. Make a pull request to have your change merged into the original repository

 Note that you cannot make a pull request until Travis has run your build, and your tests are successful.

+See the [branch protection rule](https://github.com/cs-worcester-cs-348-sp-2019/ci-exercise/settings/branch_protection_rules/5045241) to see how this was done.

 ### 9. Go to the original repository and approve someone else's pull request